AgileVentures/av-static-website/source/blog_articles/2017-09-21-av-ecosystem-review-cocoon-home-straight.html.markdown

   end
 ```

 and I was rewarded with a completely passing acceptance test.
-However I have various issues to address:
+However, I have various issues to address:

 * the acceptance test does not check that the second repo has been stored
 * the acceptance test is not very readable